 - “The people who were most judgmental of me when I got pregnant were Christians.
 About half the people in the church got angry that my parents wanted to throw a baby shower for me.
 But I could have had an abortion, and no one would even have known I was pregnant…”

 To all these answers and more, I just listened.
 And felt convicted for some of my own thoughts and actions.
 And I apologized.
 Because so much of what I heard didn’t sound like the way Jesus would have responded if he were here.
 I didn’t have to change my views on the morality of abortion to be able to empathize with how hurt some people felt as they interacted with Christians around this subject.

 I’m praying for you as you enter into these conversations.
-That as you hear what people think and how they feel, you would also be listening to the still small voice of the Spirit, asking him to open your heart.
+That as you hear what people think and how they feel, you would also be listening to the still, small voice of the Spirit, and asking him to open your heart.